MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 Adding 2 gigabytes of swap space should be enough for our purposes.

-Run the following commands to make sure you disable any previous swap files you might have created:
+Run the following commands to make sure you disable any previous swap file you might have created during the exercises:

 ```bash
 # (It's okay if this command produces an error.)